JohnieBraaf/Robomaster-Micropython/README.md

 Use board USB connection to access PYBFLASH to transfer all files (except the bin folder)

 The client.py file can be used on a PC to connect to the board.
 Commands are still a work in progress as a little refactoring is needed.

+CAREFUL!!! currently set some example value in com.py to have the wheels spinning as a demonstration.